August 2012 Sinai attack: Post-Egyptian revolution

 Following the Egyptian Revolution of 2011, militant organizations increased their activity in the Sinai Peninsula, and some al-Qaeda-linked groups were established as well.
 These militants have been frequently attacking and bombing gas pipelines in the Sinai running between Egypt and Israel.
 As of July 2012, there have been 15 bombings on these gas pipelines since the 2011 uprising.

 In August 2011, a series of cross-border attacks were carried out in southern Israel on Highway 12 near the Egyptian border via the Sinai Peninsula.
-The terrorists opened fire on an Egged No. 392 bus near Eilat, and soon thereafter, a bomb was detonated next to an Israeli army patrol along the Egypt–Israel border.
+The terrorists opened fire on the bus No. 392 near Eilat, operated by the company Egged and soon thereafter, a bomb was detonated next to an Israeli army patrol along the Egypt–Israel border.
 A third attack occurred when an anti-tank missile hit a private vehicle, killing four civilians.
 Eight Israelis – six civilians, one Yamam Special Unit police officer, and one Golani Brigade soldier – were killed during the multi-pronged attack.
 The Israeli security forces reported eight attackers killed, and Egyptian security forces reported killing another two.

 In July 2012, IDF intelligence chief Aviv Kochavi told the Knesset Foreign Affairs and Defense Committee that the IDF has stopped approximately a dozen attacks against Israel from the Sinai Peninsula.

 On 31 July 2012, the United States Department of State's Office of the Coordinator for Counterterrorism warned in a report, "The smuggling of humans, weapons, cash, and other contraband through the Sinai into Israel and Gaza created criminal networks with possible ties to terrorist groups in the region.
 The smuggling of weapons from Libya through Egypt has increased since the overthrow of the Qaddafi regime."
 Haaretz reported that forces from al-Qaeda, supported by the local Bedouin, have been stationed in the Sinai.
 It also reported that several other terrorist groups in Gaza have been assisting these forces, and were also smuggling weapons and goods into Gaza.